 Atlas VPN has a 30-day money-back guarantee on all paid plans, on par with the industry’s standard.
+You can also take advantage of Atlas VPN’s premium version free for seven days but it works only for mobile apps.
 Some providers, such as StrongVPN, don’t offer a money-back guarantee on monthly plans.

 There’s a referral program that lets you earn premium days.
 It’s not much, but your friends can try Atlas VPN risk-free, thanks to the money-back guarantee.